acesyde/acesyde.github.io/content/posts/2023/01/howto-automate-your-gate/index.md

 | OUT1 GND   | 2    |
 | OUT1 AC/DC | 7    |

-Like this
+Final installation:

 ![Installation](installation.jpeg)

-### How to flash it
+### Firmware Installation

-You can use it out of the box but I want to flash it with esphome and it's easy
+While the device works out of the box, I chose to flash it with ESPHome for better integration.
+Here's the process:

-* Connect the device to my network
+1. Connect the device to your network
-* Flash it with tasmota (https://github.com/yaourdt/mgos-to-tasmota)
+2. Flash with Tasmota using [mgos-to-tasmota](https://github.com/yaourdt/mgos-to-tasmota)
-* Flash it with tasmota minimal (http://ota.tasmota.com/tasmota/tasmota-minimal.bin.gz)
+3. Flash with Tasmota minimal firmware (http://ota.tasmota.com/tasmota/tasmota-minimal.bin.gz)
-* Generate an esphome binary for my device like this in your home assistant ESPHome addons
+4. Generate an ESPHome binary using the following configuration in your Home Assistant ESPHome addon:

 ```yaml
 esphome: